 Having a couple of loot cards in the starting cards make the Mindthief one of the faster looters in the starting classes.

 With only 6 health points, the Mindthief is very fragile.
-She does have a minor shield ability, can push enemies away, immobilize them and scurry away pretty quickly.
-It makes her an edgy character to play because she has mostly melee attacks yet very low hit points.
+She does have a minor shield ability, can push monsters away, immobilize them and scurry away pretty quickly.
+It makes her an edgy character to play because she has mostly melee abilities yet very low hit points.

 She has 2 healing abilities in her starting cards.
 She can only heal herself with these abilities though.

-Keeping moving is key to not getting wiped out as the Mindthief.
-7 of her 13 starting cards have movement abilities that are paired with other actions like stun, heal or attack.
+Continuously moving is key to not getting wiped out as the Mindthief.
+7 of her 13 starting cards have movement abilities that are paired with other actions like stun, heal or hit.

-One cool thing about the Mindthief is that she has abilities to control the movement of allies and enemies too.
+One cool thing about the Mindthief is that she has abilities to control the movement of allies and monsters too.

 With a hand limit of 10, the Mindthief becomes exhausted at a normal rate.

 From the perk sheet, you can see the emphasis for the Mindthief is on improving modifier cards to increase the chances of dealing more damage.
 There’s also a fair few on increasing the chances of a debuff.

 The Mindthief is by far the most complicated starting class to play in Gloomhaven.
-Being a melee attacker with low health points is a challenge for anyone to play.
-But you can have a lot of fun and be very effective by manipulating your enemies and allies.
+Being a melee class with low health points is a challenge for anyone to play.
+But you can have a lot of fun and be very effective by manipulating monsters and allies.

 If you’re bored with the standard role-playing game classes and want to try something new, then give the Mindthief a go.

 Take a look at my level 1-9 Mindthief guide for building a damage focussed character who stuns foes.

 The Brute is the tank class.
 No question.
-Play the Brute and you will be first through every door, smashing enemies in the face in close combat and keeping the enemies’ attention on you.
+Play the Brute and you will be first through every door, smashing monsters in the face and keeping the monsters’ attention on you.